marco-introini/certinfo-cli/README.md

 # Certinfo

-A CLI application that shows Certificate Information
+A CLI application that shows Certificate Information of single X509 certificate (PEM and DER format) or multiple certificates (check a directory)

 ------

-## Usage
+## Installation

 ### Global installation